ChloeCreak/ChloeCreak/README.md

-👋 I'm a third-year Computer Science student at the University of Sheffield, passionate about coding and software development.
+👋 I'm a Computer Science graduate with a passion for software development.

-💡 Languages: Java, Python, Ruby, Haskell
+💡 Languages: Java, Javascript, Python

-💻 Currently Learning: Bio-Inspired Computing, Mobile Development, Software Engineering, Web Development and Internet of Things.